RCepenco/reddit-hn-etl/README.md

 - Files are selected deterministically by filename timestamp
 - The pipeline is safe to re-run multiple times
 - All transformations are deterministic and reproducible
-- MART tables include analytical indexes for time-series queries
+- MART tables include analytical indexes optimized for time-series queries

 ---

 ## Roadmap

+- [x] Hybrid execution model documented
 - [ ] Orchestration with Airflow
 - [ ] Data quality checks (Great Expectations)
 - [ ] Incremental MART updates